Get a top-rated gantt chart for free, forever.

 Often, when we go through hard times in our lives, we come out on the other side a much better person than we were before.

-If you conquer impostor syndrome, you’ll realize that you’ve earned your successes, and you’ll be able to silence those voices that protest otherwise.
+If you conquer imposter syndrome, you’ll realize that you’ve earned your successes, and you’ll be able to silence those voices that protest otherwise.

 Of course, it won’t feel that way while you’re in the trenches.
 You’ll feel tempted to do less work or give up entirely.